tal-amir/tal-amir.github.io/_pages/otherstuff.md

 - [Preparing slides and giving an _excellent_ academic talk / Boaz Nadler](https://tal-amir.github.io/files/Preparing slides and giving an excellent academic talk [Boaz Nadler].pdf)
-  An invaluable resource for creating impactful presentations, distilled from years of academic experience.
+  A valuable resource filled with practical advice, distilled from years of academic experience.